 Banking Issues and the FATCA

-It is possible that you as an American abroad could experience bank issues while living abroad.
-This is because many foreign institutions do not want to go through the extensive paperwork the US government wants them to do if they have American customers.
+It is possible that you, as an American abroad, could experience bank issues while living abroad.
+Many foreign institutions do not want to go through the extensive paperwork the US government wants them to do if they have American customers.
 So they may not accept you.

 Avoid FATCA Penalties with MyExpatTaxes

 There is no fun in fees or penalties as a US citizen abroad.
-You can avoid failing to file fees of $10,000 or more if you file on time with the right forms.
+You can avoid failing to pay $10,000 or more in fees if you file on time with the proper forms.
 As an American expat, you can stay and remain tax compliant every year when you file expat taxes through our friendly expat tax software.

-If you did forget to file, and may have missed years of reporting under the FATCA rule, no worries.
-You can take advantage of our affordable Streamlined Procedure tax preparation program.
-It is one-third the price from other competitors in the expatriate taxation world.
+If you did forget to file and may have missed years of reporting under the FATCA rule, you can take advantage of our affordable Streamlined Procedure tax preparation program.
+It is one-third the price of other competitors in the expatriate taxation world.